maxisi/gwpols/README.md

 :point_right: Check out a short web summary of polarization basics [here](https://maxisi.github.io/gwpols/) (with animations!)

-If you find this useful, please cite:
+If you find any of this useful, please cite:

 ```
 @article{Isi:2022mbx,